cedalion.models.glm package

 )[source]

-Create channel-wise regressors use closest nearby short channel.
+Create channel-wise regressors using the closest nearby short channel.

 Parameters: